ESL/ EFL beginner lesson plan – Giving and Asking for Directions

 Lesson Goals: At the end of the following lesson students will learn how to give and how to ask for directions in English.
 Also, they will be familiar with important vocabulary on buildings and places in town.

 2. Read the text.
 Where is Sandeep going?
 Write numbers next to the buildings on the map.

 Sandeep will wake up early tomorrow, and go to the hospital where his mom works.
 The hospital is in the center of the city.
 He will go up the street, and turn left.
 Then, he will go to the shop which is down the street, to the right.
-He will buy a chocolate for his little brother.
+He will buy a bar of chocolate for his little brother.
 Then he will go back and turn right and take his brother from school.

 3. Mark the statements T for true, and F for false.

 - Sandeep’s mother will take him to the cinema.